meta-company/makex/documents/source/variants.md

 TODO: or `if_true(variant_enabled(), ...)`

-##  branching entire tasks based on variants
+##  branching entire Tasks based on variants

-If you would like to enable/disable entire tasks based on the specified variant(s), the variants argument to tasks may be used to do so:
+If you would like to enable/disable entire Tasks based on the specified variant(s), the variants argument to Tasks may be used to do so:

 For example: